UniversalTransferLearning/UniversalTransferLearningLab/_pages/openings.md

 <h4>Application (For joining us)</h4>

-If you have an interest in collaborating with us as a Undergraduate Intern, MS, MS/PhD, PhD student, or postdoctoral researcher, kindly reach out to me via [email](mailto:d_kim@korea.ac.kr) with the following documents:
+If you have an interest in collaborating with us as a Undergraduate, MS, MS/PhD, PhD student, or postdoctoral researcher, kindly reach out to me via [email](mailto:d_kim@korea.ac.kr) with the following documents:

 - CV
 - Motivation for applying